 Each float is comprised of eight watertight compartments with easy access through 6" spin-on caps.
 Side and top deck plates are pre-punched providing for the location of the 11 main bulkheads, 7 false and 3 short putting you on the fast track for completion.
-Final forming of the bulkheads are required but Murphy even supplies a metal shrinker/stretcher in each kit and a complete tool kit is also available.
 The floats are assembled using a "tank"(self sealing) rivet which is a blind rivet only requiring a hand or pneumatic rivet gun.
-This allows you to work alone and probably will save you some expense by not missing with that bucking bar!
+This allows you to work alone and assemble the Floats quickly without the need for a helper.

 Amphibious floats offer the widest range of possibilities for turning weekends into splashdown adventures.
 Wheels on the amphibious models are retracted by four independent hydraulic cylinders by using a simple hand pump located within easy reach to the pilot.